JoltStorm/ProtoPlatformer/README.md

 	-Added a quick fall

 	-Added a void that kills you upon touching

-known bugs:

-	-IsGrounded is false when slightly off a platform (I assure you, this will be fixed soon)
+	-Fixed IsGrounded being false when slightly off a platform

 10/23/2022: (0.2.1):